Baby Loss Awareness Week: where to find help and support for yourself or others

 Updated on

-Throughout the week bereaved parents, family members and friends can commemorate the all-too-brief lives of their babies, knowing that thousands of other families elsewhere in the world will be doing the same.
+Now in its 22nd year, Baby Loss Awareness Week 2024 is marked from 9-15th October in order to raise awareness about pregnancy loss and stillbirth.
+Throughout the week bereaved parents, family members and friends can commemorate the all-too-brief lives of babies they've lost, knowing that thousands of other families elsewhere in the world will be doing the same.

 It's important for us to come together in support of those who have been affected by the loss of a baby to let them know they are not alone and that we're here to support them.